 Step 1: Open a Demat & Trading Account

 You need a Demat and trading account for investing and trading.
 There are a lot of discount brokers available in that market like Kite, Upstox, etc. You can open your Demat account online from home in just a few minutes.

-A few brokers charges account opening charges and account maintenance charge as well.
+A few brokers charge account opening charges and account maintenance charges as well.
 I recommend opening a Demat account with Upstox or Kite(Zerodha) because they are very popular for their services.
 Basic comparisons between them are below.